mimimumu/tuyasmart_home_android_sdk_doc/en/resource/Gateway.md

       */
      void multicastDps(String localId, String dps, IResultCallback callback);
      /**
-      \* Obtain the sub-device of a gateway
+      \* Obtain the sub-device of a gateway from cloud *
-      *
       \* @param callback
       */